Ali Wong’s house in ‘Beef’ cleverly alludes to her character’s state of mind

 “When nowhere feels like home, you just retreat into yourself.”

-As two strangers become obsessed with revenge after a road-rage-filled conflict in an LA parking lot, Netflix’s smash hit series, Beef gives a masterclass in conveying character development through flawless interior design
+As two strangers become obsessed with revenge after a road-rage-filled conflict in an LA parking lot, Netflix’s smash hit series, Beef gives a masterclass in conveying character development through flawless interior design.

 Okay, I’m just going to say it, Beef is an incredible show.

-It’s masterfully written, full of epic twists and turns, genuinely hilarious, and, unlike a lot of shows out there right now, it actually has something to say about the state of the world and the people that live in it.
+It’s masterfully written, full of epic twists and turns, genuinely hilarious, and, unlike a lot of shows out there right now, it actually has something to say about the state of the world and the people who live in it.

 However.
 This may or may not come as a surprise (definitely the latter) but after finishing the final and truly unforgettable tenth episode, all I can think about is how completely and utterly perfect Amy’s (Ali Wong) house was!